forestgrape/coronavirus/1_biological/hypotheses_nidovirales.md

 3. The livestock animals are likely goats or sheep.
 Evidence:
     - Due to cross immune reactions against coronaviruses, a group of vertebrates likely can be an evolutionary habitat to only one coronavirus species.
 Cattle have BCoVs, pigs have TEGV and camels MERS.
 Sheep and goats are still available to provide a habitat.
     - MERS is genetically quite close to SARS-CoVs, indicating the natural hosts of SARS-like are quite close natural hosts of MERS both genetically and in lifestyle.
 4. Insects play a role in the natural habitat and life cycle namely they close the cycle from feces to oral uptake by the mammalian hosts.
-Two possibilities:
+Three possibilities:
     * The natural life cycle of SARS-like virus entities is alternating between mammals and insects i.e. a dual host life cycle.
 In this scenario it is even possible that insects are the hosts where the main virus evolution takes place (more likely)
-      * SARS-like have some well preserved genetic sequence, which is only found in insects and insect viruses [Summary Tengs,Jonassen](./ideas_to_explore/hypotheses_nidovirales.md#summary-tengs,jonassen)
+      * SARS-like have some well preserved genetic sequence, which is only found in insects and insect viruses [Summary Tengs,Jonassen](1_biological/hypotheses_nidovirales.md#summary-tengs,jonassen)
     * Insect act as mechanical vectors and transport the viruses but no replication takes place (less likely) [Summary Watson 2002](ideas_to_explore/hypotheses_nidovirales.md#summary-watson-2002)
+    * Insect are the main hosts of SARS-like and mammals are side-hosts.

     Evidence:
     * animals tested positive in markets for SARS-like are insectivores: